 A staircase that runs straight from one floor to the next is easiest to build but can be somewhat formidable to climb.
 Stairs that stop at a landing and turn 90 or 180 degrees take up less space and can be safer and easier to traverse.
 A spiral staircase takes up the least amount of space and is economical to install, but it is not easy to climb, is particularly impractical when you need to carry large objects from one floor to the next, and is not safe for use by children or the elderly.

-For information on the many types of pre-made staircases available, please see Buying Stairs & Pre-Made Staircases.
+For information on the many types of pre-made staircases available, please see How to Layout & Build Stairs or Buy Pre-Made Stairs.

 Stair & Staircase Building Codes